turris-cz/user-docs/docs/basics/tos_versions.md

 [changelog](changelog.md).

-## How to find out version of Turris OS on your router
+## How to find out version of Turris OS on your router?
 There are multiple ways how you can find out version of Turris OS running in your router.
 Few well advised ways are described here.